If some disaster happens today, tomorrow is too late to start saving.

 Maria’s words of wisdom

 Sometimes what we think are necessities are really the fluffy extras we don’t want to live without.
 I fall into the same trap all the time.
-I don’t need a smart phone, a dishwasher, or new Photoshop software, but I have them because it makes my life easier–and for now, I can afford them.
+I don’t need a smart phone or new Photoshop software, but I have them because it makes my life easier–and for now, I can afford them.

 Each and every one of us will suffer real heart-stopping disasters several times in our lives.
 It’s inevitable.
 That’s how life works.
 But that doesn’t mean it should bleed us dry.